bryanedds/Nu/CODING_STANDARD.md

 **An F\# Coding Standard Proposal for the wider F# Community.**
 -

-**What people don't get about code standards.**
+**First, a quick blurb on what people don't get about code standards -**

-What people don't seem to understand is that code standards aren't about enforcing one's personal opinions on style.
-They are not about having a war of attrition to enforce a stylistic cultural imperialism.
+* What people don't seem to understand is that code standards aren't about enforcing one's personal opinions on style and having a blunt enough instrument to do it.
 Instead, they're about finding the simplest, least-detrimental possible ways for people to be consistent with one another.
-In that way, they are more about logical, thoughtful reasoning.
+In that way, they are more about logical, thoughtful reasoning than about having a war of attrition to enforce a stylistic cultural imperialism

 **A) Correctness**